MxSLmafao/SunnyMovies/README-passwords.md

 - Keep the `passwords.json` file secure and don't share it publicly
 - Consider using strong, unique passwords
-- Each password can only be used by one browser at a time to prevent sharing
+- Each password can only be used by one IP address at a time to prevent sharing
-- Users can logout and login again from the same browser without issues
+- Users can logout and login again from the same IP address without issues